 FanDuel promo code: Get $300 bonus bets for college football betting today

-Use FanDuel promo code to get $300 bonus for Saturday college football games like Alabama vs. Georgia and LSU vs. Ole Miss
+Use FanDuel promo code to get $300 bonus for Saturday college football games like Alabama vs. Georgia and Oregon vs. Penn State

-There's a full slate of college football games on Saturday, which will give new users an opportunity to use the latest FanDuel promo code, offering $300 in bonus bets if your first wager of at least $5 wins.
-Must-see matchups include No. 4 LSU vs. No. 13 Ole Miss, and No. 17 Alabama vs. No. 5 Georgia.
+Week 5 of the college football season continues on Saturday with a jam-packed slate.
+It'll give new users an opportunity to use the latest FanDuel promo code, offering $300 in bonus bets if your first wager of at least $5 wins.
+No. 6 Oregon vs. No. 3 Penn State is the lone top 10 game of the week.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.